Squeeze Me (novel): Epilogue: Uncoiled

-Beltrán survives his suicide attempt, and is not only released from jail, but exonerated by a statement on the Homeland Security website, and immediately granted political asylum.
-He is slipped out of the Palm Beach jail in disguise and flies to Union City, where he has been offered a job with the U.S. Census Bureau.

-Jerry Crosby acted swiftly to euthanize the pythons at the other galas before anyone was killed, but the Palm Beach City Council is furious over the outbreak nonetheless.
-Crosby resigns as Chief of Police before the Council can vote to fire him.
-Not regretting the loss of his job in the least, he applies for other law enforcement positions in Florida, while presenting the second Conch Pearl on a necklace to his wife.

-The President abandons his "No More Diegos!" crusade in favor of a new crusade, centered around a purported Chinese intelligence agent crossing the Mexican border after intentionally infecting himself with a virulent disease.
-Mockingbird, enjoying a getaway at a private beach with Youssef, is amused to receive a letter from one of Mastodon's lawyers, confirming that his mistress agreed to accept approximately $300,000 paid from Casa Bellicosa's catering budget, in exchange for scrapping her forthcoming book about their affair.
+Now exonerated, and having survived his suicide attempt, Beltrán moves to Union City, New Jersey, where he has been offered a job with the U.S. Census Bureau.
+Crosby acts to swiftly to euthanize the pythons before anyone is killed, but the Palm Beach City Council is furious over the outbreak nonetheless; he resigns as Chief of Police before the council can vote to fire him.
+The President launches a new crusade, centered around a purported Chinese intelligence agent crossing the Mexican border after intentionally infecting himself with a virulent disease.
+The First Lady, enjoying a getaway at a private beach with Youssef, receives a letter from one of the President's lawyers, confirming that his mistress agreed to accept approximately $300,000 paid from Casa Bellicosa's catering budget, in exchange for scrapping her forthcoming book about their affair.